April 19, 2017

 Participation in the match requires graduation from an allopathic or osteopathic medical school, and fellowship is dependent upon successful completion of an approved orthopaedic surgery residency program.

-: The San Francisco Matching Service (SF Match) is administering the application receipt and distribution process, in addition to the rank lists and match process they have managed in the past.
-AOFAS staff are happy to be of assistance, and applicants or programs with questions or special needs are encouraged to contact the AOFAS Executive Office at firstname.lastname@example.org
+The San Francisco Matching Service (SF Match) administers the application receipt and distribution process as well as the rank lists and match process.
+AOFAS staff are happy to assist in any way they can, and applicants or programs with questions or special needs are encouraged to contact the AOFAS Executive Office at email@example.com

 , 800-235-4855 or

 Benefits to Fellows

-Fellows in programs that participate in the match are eligible for benefits, including waiver of dues during the fellowship year, a 50% reduction in dues during the first year of practice, and inclusion on a listing on the AOFAS website.
+Fellows in programs that participate in the match are eligible for benefits, including waiver of dues during the fellowship year, a 50% reduction in dues during the first year of practice, and inclusion in a listing on the AOFAS website.

 Fellowship Programs in the Match